HelmholtzAI-Consultants-Munich/XAI-Tutorials/README.md

 This repository contains a collection of self-explanatory tutorials for different model-agnostic and model-specific XAI methods.
 Each tutorial comes in a Jupyter Notebook, containing a short video lecture and practical exercises.
-The material has already been used in the context of two courses: the Zero to Hero Summer Academy (fully online) and ml4hearth (hybrid setting).
+The material has already been used in the context of two courses: the Helmholtz Summer Academy 2022 and 2023 (fully online) and ml4hearth (hybrid setting), MALTAomics Summer School (hybrid setting).
 The course material can be adjusted according to the available time frame and the schedule.
 The material is self-explanatory and can also be consumed offline.